blatherwock/blatherwock.github.com/pages/resume.md

 <span class="bl-info bl-info-job_date">Sep 2010 - Present</span>
 <dl>
   <dt>Technologies</dt>
-  <dd>Actionscript, Flex, XML</dd>
+  <dd>GWT, Java, HTML5, CSS/SASS, Actionscript, Flex, XML</dd>
 </dl>
-<p>Working on the UI team as a Flex Developer.
-Responsibilites include maintaining and designing/building new features for Workday's metadata driven Flex application.
-Have built many components for various HCM and Financials features including a visualizer for hierarchical organization data and widget for itemizing lines of financial data.</p>
+<p>Working on the UI team as a Front End Web Developer.
+Responsibilites include maintaining and designing/building new features for Workday's metadata driven browser application.
+Have built many components for various HCM and Financials features.
+Prominent projects include leading the design and implementation of the front end of an inbox, working with a team of front end engineers to build a visualizer for hierarchical organization data.</p>
 <h3>Private Contractor</h3>
 <span class="bl-info bl-info-job_date">Oct 2009 - May 2010</span>
 <dl>